angular/components/guides/v15-mdc-migration.md

 * Focus state is slightly darker, improving contrast ratio.

-* Text styles will not be inherited; you will need to specifically target the checkbox’s `label` to override typography properties.
+* Text styles are not inherited; you will need to specifically target the checkbox’s `label` to override typography properties.

 * After toggling a checkbox with the mouse, the ripple will remain visible instead of animating out.